ctmm-initiative/ctmmweb/README.md

     app(buffalo)
     ```

-    This will start the app locally with RStudio's embeded browser.
-In windows/Linux this has known compatibility problems.
-You can click the `open in browser` button in the browser top bar to use system browser instead.
-Chrome is recommended.
+    This will launch the app locally with system default browser.
+Chrome is recommended for compatibility reasons.
+You can copy the url into Chrome if it was not launched by Chrome.

   More details about installation and compatibility problems can be [found here.](https://ctmm-initiative.github.io/ctmmwebdoc/articles/installation.html)